-- i) as off-taker under the PWPA, as 100% indirect owner of OPWP: - ii) as supplier, through the Ministry of Energy and Minerals, which is responsible for procuring and delivering all natural gas to the Project; - iii) as transmission system operator, as 100% indirect owner of Oman Electricity Transmission Company (OETC) and through the OMSGD, which respectively owns and operates all power and water transmission facilities in the Dhofar Governorate; and - iv) as guarantor, pursuant to the government guarantee (Oman currently has a credit rating of Ba3 by Moody's), which guarantees the payment obligations of OPWP under the PWPA.
+- i) as off-taker under the PWPA, as 100% indirect owner of OPWP: - ii) as supplier, through the MEM, which is responsible for procuring and delivering natural gas to the Project; - iii) as transmission system operator, as 100% indirect owner of OETC and through the OGD, which respectively owns and operates all power and water transmission facilities in the Dhofar Governorate; and - iv) as guarantor, pursuant to the government guarantee (Oman currently has a credit rating of Ba3 by Moody's), which guarantees the payment obligations of OPWP under the PWPA.

-In addition to the government guarantee, under the Sector Law, OPWP must remain wholly owned by the Government and the Ministry of Finance is obliged to secure the availability of adequate financing for OPWP to enable it to undertake its activities.
+In addition to the government guarantee, under the Sector Law, OPWP must remain wholly owned by the Government and the MOF is obliged to secure the availability of adequate financing for OPWP to enable it to undertake its activities.